flowcontrol12/docu/docs/04-User Guide/06-Management/02-Widgets.md

 ## Adding custom widgets {#widgets-add}

-Widgets are created and edited in this menu [Dashboard>Management>**Widgets**].
+Widgets are created and edited in this menu [**Management>Widgets**].
 To add a widget, click the Add Widget button, and the widget wizard will appear.
 Creating a widget consists of three or four steps, depending on the visualization type selected in the first step.

 The system includes the following types of visualization: